Visas

 The baseline: you need a permit before you start

-You cannot work any paid job on a D-2 visa without first obtaining a part-time work permit (시간제취업 허가).
+You cannot work any paid job on a D-2 visa without first getting a part-time work permit (시간제취업 허가).
 Apply through HiKorea or at your local immigration office.
 Most universities also require you to complete at least one full semester before your first permit application.
 The permit is valid for one year and must be renewed.

 Undergraduate students (D-2-1, D-2-2):